qatnox/PasswordGenerator/README.md

 # PasswordGenerator
-This is a Simple Password Generator with a GUI
+This is a Simple Password Generator with a GUI.